 At Hydrite, we offer a full range of products for cleaning, sanitization, and disinfection applications used in a variety of industries.
 See our list of products including many that are on the EPA’s Registered Antimicrobial Products for Use Against Novel Coronavirus SARS-CoV-2 for use in your facility.
 We also provide other disinfectants that have shown effectiveness against viruses similar to the SARS-CoV-2 that is causing COVID-19.
-We have a team of experts dedicated to helping our customers select the right products and services, and offer guidance and training on proper cleaning procedures.
+We have a team of knowledgeable, experienced and dedicated professionals to helping our customers select the right products and services, and offer guidance and training on proper cleaning procedures.

 Contact Us for product and application guidance and assistance.